sorezz13/syncscribe/README.md

-# spoti.notes
+# sync//scribe

-**spoti.notes** is a modern web application that combines the joy of journaling with the thrill of music.
+**sync//scribe** is a modern web application that combines the joy of journaling with the thrill of music.
 The app lets users document their thoughts, associate them with songs, and rate those songs to reflect their personal experiences and preferences.

 ## Features